Kshitij-Shresth/Customer-Insight-Clustering/README.md

-Data Preprocessing:
+i) Data Preprocessing:

 Conversion of the InvoiceDate column to datetime format and handling missing values by dropping rows with missing CustomerID.

-Data Aggregation:
+ii) Data Aggregation:

 Aggregating data at the customer level to derive purchase frequency, total quantity purchased, and average unit price.

-Feature Engineering:
+iii) Feature Engineering:

 Calculating total spend and average purchase value per customer.

-Feature Selection:
+iv) Feature Selection:

 Selecting key features such as purchase frequency, total spend, and average purchase value for clustering.

-Data Normalization:
+v) Data Normalization:

 Normalizing the selected features using StandardScaler to ensure all features contribute equally to the clustering process.

-Optimal Cluster Determination:
+vi) Optimal Cluster Determination:

 Utilizing the Elbow Method to determine the optimal number of clusters by plotting the sum of squared errors (SSE) for different cluster counts.

-K-Means Clustering:
+vii) K-Means Clustering:

 Applying K-Means clustering with the optimal number of clusters to segment customers into distinct groups.